founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Alex Rothenberg with a TDD app dev case study and a look into how you can test your AngularJS apps.
 Like many of the other AngularJS testing articles though, it is a decent introduction but leaves out some information.

+### Samuell: "Learning AngularJS Magic: Expressions" (2014)
+[[74][74]] \#expressions

+Neville Samuell presents a very approachable and easily digestible explanation of AngularJS expressions.
+He introduces the `$parse` service and goes as far as introducing the lexer, which is great because by the end of the post you will have a good understanding of the expressions themselves but also how AngularJS interprets them.

 ### Sanderson: "Rich JavaScript Applications – the Seven Frameworks (Throne of JS, 2012)" (2012)
 [[27][27]] \#comparison